conarwelsh/nettuts-laravel4-and-backbone/README.md

 ```

 Pretty cool huh?!
-Regardless of which method, or the combination, your Backbone router will end up the same.
+Regardless of which method we use, or the combination of both, your Backbone router will end up mostly the same.

+Notice that we are using our Repository again, this is yet another reason why Repositories are a useful addition to our framework.
+We can now run almost all of the logic that the controller does, but without repeating hardly any of the code!

-Keep in mind a few things while choosing which method to use, if you use the catch-all it will do just like the name implies... catch-ALL... this means there is no such thing as a 404 on your site anymore, no matter the request, its landing on the app page (unless you manually toss an exception somewhere such as your repository).
+Keep in mind a few things while choosing which method to use, if you use the catch-all it will do just like the name implies... catch-ALL... this means there is no such thing as a 404 on your site anymore.
+No matter the request, its landing on the app page (unless you manually toss an exception somewhere such as your repository).
 The inverse is, with defining each route... now you have 2 sets of routes to manage.
 Both methods have their ups and downs, but both are equally easy to deal with.